Covid 19 Delta outbreak: Northland baby recovering after 'scary' Covid hospitalisation - NZ Herald

 Baby Maile was the first Covid-19 hospitalisation in Northland.

-Her whānau says she is in good spirits now, and is grateful she came through the "scary" process of having Covid unharmed.
+Her whānau says she is in good spirits now, and is grateful she came unharmed through the "scary" process of having Covid.

-Covid has hit their whānau and is present in three generations, with Mum Atawhai contracting the virus, along with Maile's grandparents, who are self-isolating in the small Kaipara settlement of Pouto.
+Covid has hit their whānau and is in three generations, with Mum Atawhai contracting the virus, along with Maile's grandparents, who are self-isolating in the small Kaipara settlement of Pouto.

-Atawhai has a clear message for whānau who are doubtful - waste no time and get vaccinated.
+Atawhai has a clear message for whānau who are doubtful: waste no time and get vaccinated.

 "I was one of that whānau sceptical about Covid until now it's happened to me and my family," she says.

-The Ministry of Health announced Baby Maile was in hospital on November 8 - she was six weeks old at the time.
+The Ministry of Health announced Maile was in hospital on November 8 - she was 6 weeks old at the time.
 Atawhai recalls the fear their whānau experienced when Maile was diagnosed.

 "She had this husky bark of a cough every time she breathed in and she was coughing back out.
 It was scary.
 I could not believe a child could get it at such an early age."